-- Provides a developmentally appropriate PSHE curriculum which develops students understanding of acceptable behaviour and keeping themselves safe. - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued. - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (state process/examples)) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy). - Where there is an allegation or concern that a child has abused others Section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual (Electronic), 'Children Who Abuse Others':
+- We buy into the Kings Langley partnership to access Family support workers and councillors - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (state process/examples)) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy). - Where there is an allegation or concern that a child has abused others Section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual (Electronic), 'Children Who Abuse Others':